Qibocal: an open-source framework for calibration of self-hosted quantum devices: Technical specification

+Through the CLI, users can select which steps to execute, restricting the workflow to the necessary functionality at a given moment.
+Data acquisition, processing, and reporting can be run independently via \texttt{qq acquire}, \texttt{qq fit}, and \texttt{qq report}, respectively.
+The additional command \texttt{qq update} adds the possibility to import experiment results to be used for future experiments.
+A full mode that combines all steps is also available through \texttt{qq run}, intended as the general-purpose command for complete execution.

-Inside an \emph{experiment runcard} it is possible to include more than one experiment, which will be executed sequentially.
-In this case, the QPU is updated immediately after each protocol, which means that the subsequent experiments will be performed with a \texttt{Platform} that contains the parameters calibrated by the previous experiment.
-This approach is intended to be employed mostly for monitoring application as well as short recalibration programs.
-We are going to address how to handle non-sequential schemes in Sect.~\ref{sec:api}
+An \emph{experiment runcard} may contain multiple experiments, which are executed sequentially.
+In this case, QPU calibration parameters are updated after each protocol, so subsequent experiments operate with a configuration reflecting the parameters calibrated by the previous experiment.

+This sequential approach is particularly suitable for monitoring applications and short recalibration programs.
+For more complex, non-sequential workflows, it is recommended to use the Python API directly (see Sect.~\ref{sec:api}).